-Disability pension: The pension is equal to 1.33% of the insured's average earnings in the 10 best years times the number of years of paid and credited insurance coverage before January 1, 2000, plus 1.70% of the insured's average earnings for each year of coverage after this date.
+Disability pension: The pension is equal to 1.33% of the insured's average earnings in the 10 best years times the number of years of paid and credited coverage before January 1, 2000, plus 1.70% of average earnings for each year of coverage after this date.

-Child supplement: 10% of the insured's pension is paid for each child younger than age 16, up to a maximum of 30%.
+Child's supplement: 10% of the insured's pension is paid for each child younger than age 16, up to a maximum of 30%.